Representational Allowance Expenses

 All entertainment-type expenses over $25 require an invoice.
 A receipt documenting proof of payment is required if requesting direct pay reimbursement through Accounts Payable.

-- "Gifts" purchased for use as prizes follow both the Rep Allowance process and the processes outlined under the "Resources: Non-Cash Gifts/Awards/Raffles" section of Budget & Cost Records.
+- "Gifts" purchased for use as prizes follow both the Rep Allowance process and the processes outlined under the Non-Cash Gifts/Awards & Raffles page.

 - Fund 1 money cannot pay for gifts >$25 or for alcohol/alcohol-related charges (including bartenders or liquor licenses).